amaria33/osTicket-Ticket-Lifecycle-Examples/README.md

     title="Click for the larger version." /></a>
 </p>
 <p>
-I make a transfer of the ticket to the Sys Admin as this is going to need the Engineering team to work on patching or something more than I can.
-It's important to know which department to sent this crucial items to or ask if you're not 100% certain.
+I make a transfer of the ticket to the SysAdmin as this is going to need the Engineering team to work on patching or something more than I can do as Help Desk.
+It's important to know which department to send crucial items to or ask if you're not 100% certain.
 </p>
 <br />